tshepang/blog/content/favorite-companies.md

   A number of them [have to do with Rust], for they use the language to develop some of their tools.

+- [Fastly], which also offers various internet services, is a key player in the Wasm ecosystem, as evidenced by employing giants such as [Alex Crichton] and [Dan Gohman].

 [Ferrous Systems]: https://ferrous-systems.com
 [Oxidise]: https://oxidizeconf.com
 [Sealed Rust]: https://ferrous-systems.com/blog/sealed-rust-the-pitch